What happens after I get my DUI?

 Where does installation fall based on my condition?

-In California, you must receive an order for an Ignition Interlock Device (IID) installation from the monitoring authority (either the California DMV or the court) before you install your Ignition Interlock Device if you want to receive credit for your time with your device.
+In California, you must receive an order for an Ignition Interlock Device (IID) installation from the State authority (either the California DMV or the court) before you install your Ignition Interlock Device if you want to receive credit for your time with your device.
 You will need proof of installation to receive your restricted driver’s license.

 Does the camera watch me all the time?